 How to export cookies

 Multilogin browser profiles support cookies in JSON and Netscape formats.
 Below you will find the browser extensions that you can use to export cookies from Chrome and Firefox.
+You will find more detailed instructions on this page.

 - Chrome or Mimic: Get cookies.txt by Rahul Shaw (Netscape), EditThisCookie by editthiscookie.com (JSON)